neelu575/Single-page-react-app/README.md

 This directory contains three pages for the individual blog posts.

 blogposts/
-This directory contains three components for the each blog post.
+This directory contains three components for the each blog posts.

 package.json
 This file contains information about the project, including its dependencies and scripts.